 How I Earn Gold in Palia as a Semi-Newbie

 We all game differently.
 There is no right or wrong way, especially in cozy games.
-Recently I started playing Palia and decided to hyper focus on hunting, mining, and foraging, leaving fishing and bug catching for a later date.
+Recently I started playing Palia and decided to hyper-focus on hunting, mining, and foraging, leaving fishing and bug catching for a later date.
 It took me two weeks of playing here and there to level up to 12 in mining and 11 in hunting.
 I have a fully functioning farm and am crafting at a medium level.
-Yeah Yeah…I need the glow worm farm.
-I know.
-I know.
+Yeah, yeah… I need the glow worm farm.
+I know, I know.

-After your juant is over, turn those gold nuggets into bars and sell away!
-Gold lures are only good for honey lures, gifting, and crafting gold ramps / crates / walls / pillars.
-I mined for two hours in a day and turned my crops into pickles / jams and earned about 20 k in gold.
-I let the machines work overnight and came back the next day.
-This does require some game play, but it’s well worth it if you enjoy mining!
-I wish you many hours of fun in this game. *Please note I have done most of this playing
+After your jaunt is over, turn those gold nuggets into bars and sell away!
+Gold nuggets are only useful for honey lures, gifting, and crafting gold ramps, crates, walls, and pillars, so the bars are where the real value lives.
+I mined for two hours one day, turned my crops into pickles and jams, and earned around 20k in gold.
+I let the machines run overnight and came back to a tidy little fortune the next morning.
+This method does require some active gameplay, but it's well worth it if you love mining.

 Next